Annual Writing Contest

 The Jewish Museum of Florida-FIU offers annual writing contests for students throughout the state based on our museum's exhibits and themes.

 The contest for the 2013-14 school year, in conjunction with our exhibit Growers, Grocers & Gefilte Fish: A Gastronomic Look at Florida Jews & Food has been completed.
+Please check back in September 2014 for the 2014-15 contest details.

 Who Participates and What's Involved?